samenwerking Radboud en Maastricht beeldmerk

 Radboud University and Maastricht University are to increase cooperation in education and research.
 Aim of the collaboration: to join forces to maximise the academic and social impact in the South-East region of the Netherlands.

-Joint programmes in biotechnology and engineering physics are being developed, (partly) on the campus in Venlo.
+A joint programme in biotechnology is being developed, (partly) on the campus in Venlo.
 Both universities already have shared development programmes for healthcare professionals.
-Furthermore, the universities are also cooperating in the field of academic teacher training.

 Impact in the region